olegabu/fabric-starter/docs/network-add-orgs.md

-# Add other organization to Network
+# Add organizations to Network

 #### Create a new organization